 Understanding LGBT through the Human Library

-The Tokyo 2020 Organising Committee recently held a workshop called The Human Library, in which seven invited guests volunteered to become books.
+The Tokyo 2020 Organising Committee held a workshop called “The Human Library”, which saw seven guests invited to become books.

 (From left to right) Gon Matsunaka, Yuho Kanaya, Shigeyoshi Suzuki, Shun Tsuru, Junko Mitsuhashi, Hiroshi Hasegawa, and Maki Muraki

-“I didn't like gender-based school uniforms,” “I want to live an honest life,” “I can't attend open day or sports day for my kids, ” and “I have been constantly harassed by people on trains.
+Some of the book titles included: “I didn't like gender-based school uniforms”, “I want to live an honest life”, “I can't attend open day or sports day for my kids” and “I have been constantly harassed by people on trains.
 One time, a mother saw me and whispered to her child ‘Look at that strange person!’.”